reform-digital/webflow-devkit/README.md

 ### Setup

-**Step 1: Main Settings:** Add this script to your site’s **global** settings in the **`<head>`** tag.
+**`Step 1` Main Settings:** Add this script to your site’s **global** settings in the **`<head>`** tag.
 The script is designed to configure essential variables for your project: the path to your npm package, the development mode toggle, and the local port number.
 These variables are crucial for script loader functions and other development processes across your site.

 ```
 <!-- RD® Webflow DevKit / Main Settings -->